 This qualification covers the skills and knowledge required for working as a chef - or in a variety of supervisory roles within the kitchen - in the hospitality and catering industry.

-The course is suitable for anyone who has achieved the Level 2 Diploma in Professional Cookery qualification.
-You will need at least a grade C (grade 4) GCSE in English and Maths.
+The course is suitable for anyone who has achieved the Level 2 NVQ Diploma in Food Production and Cooking qualification.
+You will need at least a grade C (4) GCSE in English or Maths.

 Mandatory units are:

-In addition, you will undertake work experience and tutorial sessions.
+In addition, you will undertake work experience and further develop your maths or English skills if required.

 Practical assessments and tests will be ongoing, with theory tests, assignments and the compilation of a portfolio of evidence.